-Erhardt Graeff is a professor, social scientist, and civic technologist.
-He studies the design and use of technology for civic and political engagement.
-His current research examines how we measure the impact of technologies in terms of empowerment and civic learning and the ethical responsibility of technologists as stewards of democracy.
-Erhardt’s recent writing has addressed youth digital activism, monitorial citizenship, civic education, designing apps for civic engagement, and political memes.
-He regularly consults with foundations, companies, and nonprofits on civic engagement research and leads workshops on civic media and participatory design for students, educators, and social entrepreneurs.
-Erhardt is Assistant Professor of Social and Computer Science at Franklin W. Olin College of Engineering and a faculty associate at the Edmond J. Safra Center for Ethics at Harvard University.
+Erhardt Graeff is an educator, social scientist, and civic technologist.
+He works on the design and use of technology for civic engagement, civic learning, and empowerment, and the ethical responsibility of technologists as stewards of democracy.
+His current research is on articulating the responsibilities of engineers as citizens and developing new forms of civic education within undergraduate engineering.
+His current pedagogy is organized around creating spaces for student-owned and -led public interest technology projects.
+He regularly consults with foundations, companies, and nonprofits on civic learning, civic engagement research, and civic technology design.
+Erhardt is an Assistant Professor of Social and Computer Science at Franklin W. Olin College of Engineering and a faculty associate at the Edmond J. Safra Center for Ethics at Harvard University.
 He holds a PhD from the MIT Media Lab, where he was a member of the Center for Civic Media.
-And he is a founding trustee of The Awesome Foundation, which gives small grants to innovative and promising projects.